ibmverse/verse-developer/_tutorials/ext-send-data-to-app.markdown

 ## {{page.title}}

 There are two ways to send data from Verse to a web application: by passing data in a URL, and by using cross-document messaging.
-Both methods are explained in this topic.
+You can use both of these two ways in your web application at the same time.
+These two methods are explained in this topic.

 ### Passing data in a URL